kj-kwan/alberta-road-bans/README.md

 * Clean the data into a form in which statistical analyses may be conducted.
 * Analyze the data to determine the statistical characteristics of road ban effective dates in Alberta

+## Analysis
+See Alberta Road Bans Analysis for the resultant analysis